remiheens/giploy/README.md

 # giploy

 giploy is another script to deploy git master branch on remote server.
-The particularity of giploy is that it don't create tag or symbolic link on remote server like capistrano, so you don't have to extract or copy  users uploaded files from your directory after deployement.
-It pull source from develop branch on a git repository and create a release branch to bump the version and merge on master before pushing on remote server.
+The particularity of giploy is that it doesn't create tag or symbolic link on remote server like capistrano, so you don't have to extract or copy users uploaded files from your directory after deployement.
+It pulls source from develop branch on a git repository and create a release branch to bump the version and merge on master before pushing on remote server.
 It works like [git-flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) works.

-It very usefull if you don't want to hook a push on master to deploy automatically but you want to manage your deployment schedulation.
+It's very usefull if you don't want to hook a push on master to deploy automatically but you want to manage your deployment schedulation.

 ```
 Deployment server ------- www1